Ula

 Sickle

-In Private Collection/ Collection Privée, Ula Sickle takes the audience on a detour-ridden journey through Belgian artist Marianne Berenhaut’s exhibition Mine de rien presented by CIAP in the historic machine rooms at CMINE in Genk.
+In Private Collection / Vie Privée, Ula Sickle takes the audience on a detour-ridden journey through Belgian artist Marianne Berenhaut’s exhibition Mine de rien presented by CIAP in the historic machine rooms at CMINE in Genk.

 Inspired by the materiality of Berenhaut's Poupéés-Poubelles—made of sheer nylon tights stuffed with textiles and daily objects—Sickle invited Sabrina Seifried and Joëlle Laederach to develop a series of wearable pieces, using natural latex—a mutable material known for its healing, protective, and sensual properties.